-In April 2013 the Government announced an extra £150 million funding for PE and sport with the aim of improving the quality and breadth of PE and sport provision in primary schools.
+The Government provides addition funding to schools for PE and sport with the aim of improving the quality and breadth of PE and sport provision in primary schools.

 We are continuing to develop the PE provision by using the Sport Premium funding to:

-- Providing a wide variety of after school extra curricular opportunities for children at a subsided cost for all pupils and provide free places to those who are Pupil Premium.
+Provide a wide variety of after school extra curricular opportunities for children at a subsided cost for all pupils and provide free places to those who are Pupil Premium.

-Please see our report on how we spent the 2017/18 funding at this link.
+Please see our report on how we spent the 2019-20 funding here.